Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Implementation

-In this Section we provide guidelines for an integration of our AA-CGKA scheme into the Messaging Layer Security (MLS) \cite{mls} specification.
+In this Section we introduce the implementation of our AA-CGKA scheme into the Messaging Layer Security (MLS) \cite{mls} specification\footnote{Available at \url{https://github.com/SDABIS/aa-cgka}}.
 Since MLS is the most popular instantiation of a CGKA protocol, we consider that expressing the functionality of our scheme in terms of MLS operations and messages is relevant for its applicability in the real world.
-There are multiple implementations of MLS in different platforms.
-The most relevant and active are MLSpp (C++) \cite{mlspp} and OpenMLS (Rust) \cite{openmls}.
+MLS employs TreeKEM as its underlying CGKA protocol \cite{treekem}, which has been proven to fulfil the Key Indistinguishability security property \cite{cgka_analysis}.There are multiple implementations of MLS in different platforms.
+We develop our implementation from the testbed for experimental analysis of MLS defined in \cite{mls_experimental}, which in turn is based on the OpenMLS Rust implementation \cite{openmls}.